 No matter how many books you may have read, without the practice, learning to understand people’s behavior is impossible.
 So you will need some practical experience.
 How to get it?

 1. Develop and listen to your intuition

-Intuition tells us what we do not realize consciously, but is perceived and recognized on a subconscious level.
-Do not ignore the inner voice, because later you will probably get a confirmation of those vague feelings that warned you.
+Intuition tells us what we do not realize consciously but what is perceived and recognized on a subconscious level.
+Do not ignore the inner voice, because later, you will probably get a tangible confirmation of those vague feelings that warned you.

 2. Train your mindfulness and concentration

 Suppose that you have studied and even memorized the meaning of different body language signals.
 In order to apply this knowledge in practice, it is necessary to constantly stay focused on the object of your study.